bahamat/cf-primer/cf-primer.md

           service_policy => "stop";
     }

 This policy uses a `services` promise type to ensure that Bluetooth services are not running.
-Again, this only works for services that are defined under `standard_services` in `cfengine_stdlib.cf` and requires cfengine 3.4.0 or higher.
+Again, this only works for services that are defined under `standard_services` in the standard library and requires cfengine 3.4.0 or higher.

 The same restrictions about distros apply to stopping services promises.